 THE LINCOLN CAR

-The 1921 Lincoln Model L, which went on sale late in 1920, was a well-engineered product, with a level of workmanship befitting the Lelands’ reputation.
-Unfortunately, it had also had dated, prewar styling.
-Some wits, including designer Ray Dietrich, dubbed the Lincolns “Noah’s Arks,” a negative image that a subsequent restyling by Buffalo coachbuilder Brunn & Company did not completely alleviate.
+The 1921 Lincoln Model L, which went on sale late in 1920, was a well-engineered product with a level of workmanship befitting the Lelands’ reputation.
+Unfortunately, it had also had dated prewar styling, a problem that a subsequent restyling by Buffalo coachbuilder Brunn & Company did not completely alleviate.

 Even if the car had been stunning, the postwar economy was moribund and the market for luxury cars was soft.
 Lincoln had hoped to sell 6,000 cars in 1920, but the final tally was only about 700 and buyers canceled many early orders as the economy worsened.